 “It’s immensely gratifying to be able to make a difference.
 The work can be tough, but it is worth the effort.
 Our efforts help improve the situation for the inhabitants of Ex-Lewa for the better.
 I try to inspire the children and get them to believe in themselves, and also to encourage them to be disciplined and do their schoolwork.”

 Kenyan education is basically about getting the children to memorise a lot of information, without the possibility to work individually or to get a real understanding of the teachings.
 Charles’ own school time was strained due to reading and writing difficulties.

 “We don’t want the students just to copy what the teacher is writing on the board and repeat it.
 If we are successful in introducing a different type of schooling, Gundua will differentiate itself from other schools.
-I am convinced that our school will be the best in the area within three to four years.
 I hope our students will achieve grades high enough to allow for university entrance.
+The school is now one of the top three in the district and seven students have continued to university through our grants.
 The greatest challenge, however, is to find great teachers.
 It’s also important to keep the teachers inspired and to maintain a high educational standard.

 Charles’ engagement, know-how, care and love have had great effects.
 The students are very pleased with the school and the endeavours for Ex-Lewa.
 A few weeks ago, an anonymous questionnaire was conducted, and 99.99 per cent of students said they would recommend the school to a friend.